 Netlabels being shutdown

 There are many different reasons why netlabels shutdown.
 Some reasons may include loss of interest, lack of time, or not being able to afford to keep their website running.
 Whatever the case may be, it’s still very unfortunate to see hard work disappear and be forgotten.

 Our goal for the Netlabel Archive is to find and preserve as many inactive netlabels as we possibly can.
 The best place to keep these netlabels on a more permanent place online is the Internet Archive, which is currently one of the largest digital libraries out there.

 Tracker file conversions

 However, these files aren’t that common anymore and you have to download additional software just to play them.
 For these releases we’ve converted them to two different audio formats for easier consumption, FLAC (lossless) and MP3 (lossy).
-The original .MOD files for the Amiga are in mono and the other formats (.XM, .IT, etc) are in stereo.
+The original .MOD files for the Amiga are in mono (except the ones that are intended for stereo) and the other formats (.XM, .IT, etc) are in stereo.
 All of the conversions have been normalized to give the tracks a more equal audio level.
 All of the text files from these releases have been converted to PNG image files for easier access.